OneTen Featured on CNN’s The Lead with Jake Tapper: Companies Embrace Skills Over College Degrees

 In the segment, CNN highlights the incredible journey of Amari Morgan, an Associate Controls Technologist at General Motors, a OneTen coalition member.
 Amari successfully launched her career in the tech field after completing the technology training program with OneTen talent development partner Per Scholas.
 Her story exemplifies the life-changing impact of skills-first hiring in helping those without a four-year degree succeed.

-To learn more about skills-first hiring, delve into our latest insights and research.
+To learn more about skills-first hiring, delve into our insights and research snapshots for skills-first practice change.